jaihonikhil/ihatefewthings/content/authors/admin/_index.md

   url: https://www.iitk.ac.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include AI for Society/Healthcare, Natural Language Processing and Pitching Ideas.

 # Interests to show in About widget
 interests: